-The very last thing you need to do before baby arrives is REST.
+The very last thing you need to do before the baby arrives is REST.

 Being well rested before labor begins will help you through that difficult time where you will need all the energy you can get.

-Be sure to check off every item off of the last minute things to do before baby arrives checklist and you’ll be so ready that no one will believe you’re a first-time mom.
+Be sure to check every item off of the last-minute things to do before the baby arrives checklist and you’ll be so ready that no one will believe you’re a first-time mom.

 Enjoy your new baby, and don’t stress about the big day.
-Your body will know what to do, and the Doctors, Douala’s and Midwives are there to help you through any complications.
+Your body will know what to do, and the doctors, doulas, and midwives are there to help you through any complications.